The CEO Problem with $r$th Power of Difference and Logarithmic Distortions: Discussion

-For the non-regular CEO problem in Sec.~\ref{sec:nonregular_ceo}, we used midrange estimator that relies heavily on nonvanishing property of conditional distribution at boundaries, however, the Chazan-Zakai-Ziv bound does not require such nonvanishing condition.
-So it would be an interesting future direction to find generalization of source-observation condition and its matching estimation scheme in (non-)asymptotic regime.
+The fact that the median and mean estimators both achieve the same distortion decay at least for the Gaussian case implies that a broader class of estimators may achieve the same asymptotics.
+Thus, considering another type (or a class) of estimators is also interesting.
+Note that Lem.~\ref{lem:Median_Gaussianity} which is due to Gaussianity further suggests that a broader class of estimators called \emph{Consistent and Asymptotic Normal (CAN)} estimators perhaps achieves the same asymptotics; for example, the maximum likelihood estimator (MLE) is also CAN and furthermore asymptotically \emph{efficient} \cite{Wasserman2013}.
+The asymptotic normality of the MLE by the Bernstein-von Mises theorem is also a stepping stone to the equivalence of quadratic and logarithmic distortions in Sec.~\ref{sec:equivalence}.
+Since the Bernstein-von Mises theorem relies on a strong assumption that the $\{U_i\}$ are conditionally independent and identically distributed, it is natural to investigate relaxing the identicality and independence for more realistic and general models.

-Since (A1)--(A4) and (B1)--(B2) do not form a disjoint partition, there are other models that do not belong to either of the two.
-For example, when the observational noise is additive triangular, it does not satisfy non-vanishing probability density in (B2) so it is unknown whether midrange estimator gives correct asymptotics with the Chazan-Zakai-Ziv based converse.
+For the non-regular CEO problem, we used the midrange estimator that relies heavily on the non-vanishing property of conditional distribution at boundaries.
+However, note that the Chazan-Zakai-Ziv bound does not require such a non-vanishing condition.
+So, it would be an interesting future direction to find a generalization of the non-regular model and/or its matching estimation scheme in (non-)asymptotic regime.
+Moreover, since (A1)--(A4) and (B1)--(B2) do not form a disjoint partition, there are other models that do not belong to either of the two.
+For example, when the observational noise is additive triangular, it does not satisfy non-vanishing probability density in (B2) so the midrange estimator does not work.
+We do not know its distortion decay, which would be of interest to determine.

 As we have seen, the regular model attains $\mathcal{O}(\Rsum^{-r/2})$ distortion decay.
 In addition, it is known that the jointly Gaussian model, a member of the regular model class, is the least compressible model among all finite-variance additive noise models, i.e., it admits the largest distortion for given compression rates \cite{AsnaniSAW2015}.
-Therefore we can conclude that the regular model is the hardest model to estimate in distortion decay sense.
+Therefore, we can conclude that the regular model is the hardest model to estimate in the distortion decay sense.
 In contrast, non-regular models that have $\mathcal{O}(\Rsum^{-r})$ decay are easier to estimate than the regular model.
-Therefore, it is interesting to classify various models by distortion decay in this context.
+Extending this argument, it is interesting to classify various models according to their distortion decay.

 \appendices